History of the Jews in Metro Detroit: Late 1960s and 1970s

-In the late 1960s and 1970s, there were progressive democratic ideologies in Detroit.
-There were radical political ideas from the left, the right, and the black separatist groups.

 In 1963 Rabbi Sherwin Wine, located in Metro Detroit, founded the Humanistic Judaism movement.
 In 1966, Rabbi Morris Adler of Congregation Shaarey Zedek was shot while leading a service on the bima, and later succumbed to his wounds.

-The Rise of the Suburbs (1950–1958)
+The rise of the suburbs (1950–1958)

 In the 1950s Jewish settlement patterns changed from the northwest suburb of Detroit into Jewish spaces.
 In 1958, one-fifth of all Detroit Jews lived in Oak Park and Huntington Woods.
 But, some left for the suburbs with a sense of defeat.
 According to Berman, "Most, however, expressed optimism that the suburbs would become a newer, better location for American and Jewish life than the city had been.
 Suburban planning commissions, driven by the building industry and federal incentives for home building in the suburbs, helped create the landscape of optimism."

-The Later Suburban Neighborhoods (1970–1988)
+The later suburban neighborhoods (1970–1988)

 Stiefel wrote that by the 1970s the exodus of Jews from the City of Detroit to the suburbs had increased from a "trickle" to a "deluge."
 There were 80,000 Jews living in Metro Detroit in 1976, of a total population of 4,138,800, and in the metro area there were 34 congregations: 23 Orthodox, 6 Conservative, 4 Reform, and one Humanistic.
 In the 1980s the Metro Detroit Jewish community lived in several municipalities.
 Barry Steifel, author of The Jewish Community of Metro Detroit 1945–2005, wrote that in the 1980s "the new, collective foci of the Jewish community" were several municipalities in Oakland County and western Wayne County which housed "massive congregations".
 Stiefel wrote that it was by then "nonexistent" in the City of Detroit.
 Suburban municipalities defined by Stiefel as foci included Bloomfield Hills, Farmington Hills, Oak Park, Royal Oak, Southfield, and West Bloomfield.
 Smaller congregations of Jewish people existed in other municipalities such as Livonia and Trenton.

 In the 1980s many Russian Jews arrived in Metro Detroit because of the Soviet Union's 1988 relaxation of travel restrictions and the processes of its dissolution.
 Oak Park received most of these Russian Jews.
 The Metro Detroit Jewish community helped thousands of these Soviet Jews travel to Michigan.